 Prepare for the Holistic Nutrition Credentialing Board (HNCB) certification exam.

-The year-long program consists of two-6 month noncredit training certificates (Fall-Winter and Spring-Summer), which together qualify you to sit for the HNCB exam.
-Your National Association of Nutrition Professionals (NANP) student membership and exam fees are included in your tuition costs.
+The year-long program consists of two 6-month noncredit training certificates (Fall-Winter and Spring-Summer), which together qualify you to sit for the HNCB exam.
+Your National Association of Nutrition Professionals (NANP) student membership is included in your tuition costs.
 The Functional Nutrition program is 1 year (4 terms) and cohort-based.
-Each term consists of 10 weeks of live online class learning with two sessions per week: Monday and Thursday, 6pm-9pm Pacific Time.
+Each term consists of 10 weeks of live online class learning with two sessions per week: Monday and Thursday, 6pm-8pm Pacific Time.
 Each session will be recorded for viewing later.
-Expect to prep 1-3 hours per meeting.
+Expect to prep 1-3 hours per class hour.

 - High quality.
 PCC Institute for Health Professionals has been a long-time sponsor school of the National Association of Nutrition Professionals (NANP), and our Functional Nutrition program is approved by NANP.